zen-xu/ghostty/README.md

 * The macOS app is a true SwiftUI-based application with all the things you would expect such as real windowing, menu bars, a settings GUI, etc.
 * macOS uses a true Metal renderer with CoreText for font discovery.
-* The Linux app comes in both a GTK and GLFW flavor.
-The GTK flavor is more feature rich and looks and acts like any other desktop application.
-  Both Linux versions use OpenGL.
+* The Linux app is built with GTK.

 There are more improvements to be made.
 The macOS settings window is still a work-in-progress.
-Similar improvements will follow with Linux+GTK.
-The Linux+GLFW build will remain lightweight.
+Similar improvements will follow with Linux.

 ## Developing Ghostty